ibm-cloud-docs/vpc/file_storage_vpc_s2s_auth.md

    This terraform resource must also include the provider alias (in our example, `ibm.team_account`) with the account `ibmcloud_api_key` where the encryption key is stored.

-## Creating service-to-service authorization for cross-region replication with Terraform
+## Creating authorization for cross-region replication with Terraform
 {: #file-s2s-auth-replication-terraform}
 {: terraform}